 I could not be happier with how this homeschool cabinet turned out!
-Take a peak at my hot mess and the beautiful finished product!
+Transforming an old entertainment center into a homeschool command center!
+Take a peek at my hot mess and the beautiful finished product!

 I am not what you would call a type- A personality… organization… not my strong point.

 Ok who am I kidding, I’m a hot mess folks.

 If I want to have order and neatness in my life it is something I really have to work at.
 I have a pretty high mess tolerance until I don’t, then the mess drives me crazy.
 I’m one who will purge pretty relentlessly, get everything all beautifully organized but eventually it finds its way to chaos again.

 I have however come to realize that what I need are systems that actually work for me, it takes me awhile to find them and perfect them but then I do and I’m better able to contain my hot mess.

 I like cabinets, and closets… things you can close.
 My house is not one where you’ll open a closet and find delightful organization, my clothes are not color coordinated, if things make it into cabinets and closets and nothing falls out when they’re opened I’m a happy girl.